Supporting arts managers to do their best work

 The Jini Stolk Creative Fellowship is an annual award that encourages the development of the field of arts management through professional development, research, networking and sharing.

-Kevin Matthew Wong, Senior Producer and Artistic Associate with Why Not Theatre, has been awarded the inaugural Jini Stolk Creative Fellowship.
+Anna Gallagher-Ross, Senior Manager, Programming with The Bentway, has been awarded the third annual Jini Stolk Creative Fellowship.

 Fellowship Overview